m-rots/violet/examples/README.md

 # Examples

 Welcome to the examples!
-These show off `violet`'s functionality and explain how to use it.
+These show off Violet's functionality and explain how to use it.

 ## Poetry